w3f/consensus/keys.md

 ### Preliminaries

 There are two normal curve choices for accounts on a blockchain system, either secp256k1 or the Ed25519 curve, so we confine our discussion to them.
 If you wanted slightly more speed, you might choose FourQ, but it sounds excessive for blockchains, and implementations are rare.
+Also, you might choose Zcash's JubJub if you wanted fast signature verification in zkSNARKs, but that's not on our roadmap for Polkadot, and Jubjub also lacks many implementations.

 We shall only consider Schnorr signatures because they satisfy the [Bitcoin Schnoor wishlist](https://github.com/sipa/bips/blob/bip-schnorr/bip-schnorr.mediawiki) and work fine with extremely secure curves, like secp256k1 or the Ed25519 curve.
 You could do fancier tricks, including like aggregation, with a pairing based curve like BLS12-381 and the BLS signature scheme.
 These curves are slower for single verifications, and worse accounts should last decades while pairing friendly curves should be expected become less secure as number theory advances.